-This 19 week 475 hour certification program will allow the students the training to work in a medical environment such as hospitals, nursing homes and doctor's offices.
+This 19-week 475-hour certification program will provide students comprehensive training in key topics necessary to work in a medical environment such as hospitals, nursing homes and doctor's offices.
 In addition, students will be prepared to take the Certified Coding Associate (CCA) which is an entry-level exam.
-Course Components Include: Medical Terminology, Anatomy and Physiology, Insurance, Billing and Coding, ICD 10 2013 & CPT 2013.
-(Scranton Campus)
+Course components include: Medical Terminology, Anatomy and Physiology, Insurance, Billing and Coding, ICD 10 2016 & CPT 2016.
+(Scranton Campus, Towanda Campus, plus remote/hybrid options from other Centers/workforce locations).